Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: Algorithm

-{\begin{remark} We currently lack proof of convergence for the suggested approach, particularly concerning Step 3.
-Nevertheless, the subsequent section's numerical simulations demonstrate favorable convergence outcomes; see also~\cite{Stoica2008} and the references therein for more examples.
-For further insights and characteristics of alternating minimization, we also refer to \cite{TropDHS05, Powell1973}.
+In this step, we update the matrices $\Zb_{opt}$ and $\Ub_{opt}$ through the SVD, i.e.: The pseudo-code of the final algorithm is summarized in Algorithm 1. { \begin{remark} We currently lack theoretical proof of convergence for the suggested approach, particularly concerning Step 3.
+However, the convergence of the proposed method was assessed experimentally through three different Monte Carlo studies (results not included in the paper due to space limitations), which demonstrated that the cost function in the optimization problem \eqref{eq:mainpr} decreases monotonically in the alternating minimization in Algorithm \ref{alg:1}.
+For further insights and characteristics of alternating minimization, we also refer to \cite{TropDHS05, Powell1973,Stoica2008}.
 Additionally, it is worth noting that the proposed algorithm may also serve as a means to determine initial values when addressing \eqref{eq:conspro} with a general purpose constrained nonlinear optimization algorithm. \end{remark}}